+Ruchi Infrastructure Ltd.

-Ruchi Infrastructure Ltd.615, Tulsiani Chambers, Nariman Point, Mumbai - 400 021
+615, Tulsiani Chambers, Nariman Point, Mumbai - 400 021

-Date : August 8, 2018 Place : Indore
+Date : August 8, 2018 Place : Indore By order of the Board of Directors

 PROFILE OF MR. NARENDRA SHAH, DIRECTOR OF THE COMPANY, WHO IS AVAILABLE FOR RE-APPOINTMENT AT THE 34TH ANNUAL GENERAL MEETING PURSUANT TO SECRETARIAL STANDARD ON GENERAL MEETING (SS-2) AND REGULATION 36(3) OF THE SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015